DATA-BACKED GUIDE · UPDATED JULY 2026

 Are private dentists allowed to set any price they like?

 Yes, private fees are not regulated in the way NHS charges are, so each practice sets its own.
 Dentists must give you a clear treatment plan and estimate before starting, so you should never be surprised by the final bill.
+If a price changes partway through, ask why, because a proper practice will explain it before doing extra work, not after.

 Does a higher price mean a better dentist?

 Not necessarily.
 Fees reflect location, overheads and materials as much as skill.
 Check registration with the General Dental Council, read reviews, and compare a few quotes rather than assuming the dearest option is the best.
+A high price can just as easily reflect a practice's rent or ownership structure as it reflects the dentist sitting in front of you.

 Why has it become so hard to avoid private fees?

 Many areas have become dental deserts where NHS practices simply are not taking on new patients.
 When people cannot register, private care is often the only realistic way to be seen, which is why more of us are paying full fees than before.
+It is worth ringing round several NHS practices before assuming none of them have space, since availability can change from month to month.